jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 === Test Hardware Specification

-For completeness sake, We quickly describe the system used in the benchmarking.
+For completeness’s sake, we briefly describe the system used in the benchmarking.
 I am using a Dynabook Inc. Satallite Pro A50EC with 16 GiB memory, an Intel® Core™ i5-8250U x 8 processor and an Intel® Graphic UHD Graphics 620 (KBL GT2).
 The installed operating system is a Fedora Workstation 39 (64-bit), and firmware version 2.70.